 Add your own ideas to this list and keep track of your observations.

 - Were you able to find everything on your list?
 If not, try another day!

 - Take a further observational step and measure what you find - how tall? how many? how long?

-Jump to another STEM Explorers by Green Teen topic here.
+Jump to another STEM Explorers by Green Teens topic here.